 Immediately after an incident it is normal to feel shock, pain, anger, numbness and denial.
 Some students will want to keep themselves busy, some will want to talk about their experience, others will want to keep it to themselves.
 There is not a right or wrong way to respond.
+For more information, please search ‘violence and abuse‘ on the Intranet.

 The following are some things to consider if you have experienced sexual violence or abuse.